amosdudley/weblog/_posts/2016-09-08-SLO Camera.md

 ![Hero](http://i.imgur.com/qWCgLGq.jpg)

-## The Concept

-Some people take photos to record moments for the future.
-Others take photos to enlarge the present.

-I’ve always assumed a camera should be impartial.
-Sharp and bright, lacking consideration or mystery, randomness or error.
-Lately we’re asked to apply a filter to add a gloss of emotion after the fact.

-Analog photography takes the sense of a moment and turns it into a tangible image.
-My 3D printer turns the content of my thoughts into real shape and form.
-I wanted to know if there’s a more authentic photograph to be found at the intersection of design and photography - so I set out to make a camera with only a 3D printer.

-The result is the SLO, whereby the act of recording a moment expands to include the creation of the recorder.
-SLO is a single lens objective.
-SLO is the mechanical shutter.
-SLO is the speed of good design, and the feeling of capturing life with a camera you made yourself.

 ## The Design

 The design of the camera body evolved from a simplified massing of functional elements to refinements based on ergonomics and scale, as I learned more about the strength of the material.